dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 ### The Origin of Instinct

-However, this still leaves us the question biologists have been asking for centuries.
-What features of a spider brain are determined by genetics?
+However, we are still left to ponder the origin of instinct, for which biologists have expended centuries of effort.
+What features of a spider's brain are determined by genetics?
 By chemistry?
 And initial state of neural networks?
 To what degree does each factor affect the outcome and how?

-In my own opinion, I'm guessing that influence of genetics, while certainly a critical dependency, is much more limited than we realize.
-Genetics probably only encodes the following: various types of neurons, how parent cell-types evolve into child cell-types, flexability of networks of neurons, the chemicals they can use to communicate, and more.
+In my own opinion, I surmise that influence of genetics, while certainly a critical dependency, is much more limited than we realize.
+Genetics seems to be a critical factor for at least the following: various types of neurons, how parent cell-types evolve into child cell-types, flexability of networks of neurons, and the chemicals they can use to communicate.

-So genetics is very important, but IMO it's moreso the information flowing through neurons that allow these networks to make inferences and insights.
+So while genetics is crucial, it's moreso the information flowing through neurons that allow these networks to make inferences and insights.
+If you were to alter the input -- filtering it in some way, adding a new sense or removing one -- the networks and circuits would change significantly.

 ### Of Mice and Massively Paralell Pattern Recognition